IBM/ibmi-oss-docs/java/wildfly/DEPLOYMENT.md

 not do this step, you will need to specify the addresses on the command line later when you start WildFly.

-Open the `standalone.xml` file in the `standalone/configuration` directory Open the `standalone.conf` file located in the `/bin` directory of the WildFly installation directory.
+Open the `standalone.xml` file in the `standalone/configuration` directory of the WildFly installation directory.
 For this, you can use the editor of your choice (assuming you have a drive mapped with sshfs or NetServer), or you can use a terminal-based editor like nano:
 ```bash